David C. Paul

 David C. Paul (born 1966/1967) is an American billionaire businessman and the founder and executive chairman of Globus Medical, a medical device manufacturer.

+As of February 2024, his net worth was estimated at US$1.4 billion.

 Education

-David Paul is an engineer by training, receiving a B.S. in Mechanical Engineering from the University of Madras.
+David Paul is an engineer by training, receiving a B.S. in mechanical engineering from the University of Madras.
 He moved to the United States from India to earn his M.S. in Computer Integrated Mechanical Engineering Systems from Temple University.

+Personal life

+Paul is married, and lives in Audubon, Pennsylvania, US.